ShirZaro/AI-ML/README.md

-# AI-ML
+# AI-heuristic-search-algorithms
-Projects about search algorithms and machine learning
+Implementation of heuristic search algorithms such as A*, hill climbing, simulated annealing, K Beam and genetic algorithm using Python.